 Activities that help youth prepare for and transition to post-secondary education and training.

-(Reference WDB-83 Policy 200-33-04: Participants) [HiRE activity/service code 434]
+(Reference WDB-83 Policy 200-33-04: Guidance on Progressive Discipline of WIOA Participants) [HiRE activity/service code 434]

 WDB-83 requires each participant who meets the Youth eligibility criteria, be provided information on a full array of applicable and appropriate services that are available, as well as other reliable providers and workforce system partners.
 It is also expected that referrals of non-WIOA eligible individuals, unable to be served with WIOA funds, will be made to appropriate program to meet the basic skills and training needs of the applicant.
 (Reference WDB-83 Policy 200-23-03: Standard Operating Procedures for Provision of Referrals to/from Partners)